- Installing Neptune

 - Web fonts

-As Neptune is a Zen sub-theme you will need to have both Neptune and Zen in your site's 'themes' directory.
+As Neptune is a Zen sub-theme both Neptune and Zen are required:

-- Unpack the theme folders ('neptune' and 'zen') and place them in your 'sites/all/themes' directory
+- Unpack the theme folders ('neptune' and 'zen') and place them in your site's 'sites/all/themes' directory (or other installation directory if required - see https://drupal.org/getting-started/install-contrib/themes)

-- Log into your site and go to the 'Appearance' page (/admin/appearance) - both Zen and Neptune should be listed
+- Log into your site and go to the 'Appearance' page (/admin/appearance) - both Neptune and Zen should be listed

 - Click the 'Enable and set default' link for Neptune